Food Poisoning vs Stomach Bug: How to Tell the Difference

 Duration of Illness

-• Stomach Virus: The illness generally lasts for a few days to a week, depending on the virus.
+• Stomach virus: Can last three days to a week, depending on the virus.

 Spread and Prevention